Auto Approval Rules

 What Are Auto Approval Rules?

-Auto approval rules are smart filters that automatically decide whether to approve or reject price changes based on conditions you set.
-Instead of manually reviewing every price change, you can create rules that handle common scenarios automatically.
+Auto approval rules automatically approve or reject price changes based on conditions you set.
+Instead of manually reviewing every price change, you can create rules that handle common scenarios.

 - Automatically approve small price increases (under 5%)